sohamazing/image-stitcher/README.md

 ### Select Input Folder
   - The input folder should be the folder named with Experiment ID which contains all the timepoints of your acquired images, `acquisition parameters.json` and `configurations.xml`
   - Make sure `acquisiton parameters.json` file contains the correct information for objective magnification and sensor_pixel_size_um, etc.
+  - The stitcher works with imaging data acquired with the latest Squid software.
+For data acquired with older version software, use `update_coordinates.py` to update `coordinates.csv` format.
+See __Updating coordinates.csv file__ part.
 ### Flatfield Correction
   - When this option is checked, the stitcher will apply flatfield to individual images using baSiCPy when stitching
 ### Cross-Correlation Registration